There are many advantages to using micro celery in the kitchen.

 The seeds are tiny, and we use very few of them because micro celery isn’t harvested until the true leaves are quite large.

 The plants need some room to grow, or they will start turning yellow in the tray’s middle.

 The Home Microgreens Store stocks packages of celery microgreen seeds.
-They come pre-packaged for Home Microgreens tray, and 10- by 10-inch trays, as well as in 1/2-ounce and 1-ounce packets.
+They come pre-packaged for Home Microgreens tray, 10- by 10-inch trays, and in 1/2-ounce and 1-ounce packets.
 Click the button below to see the current price.